pjlegato/bureaucrat/README.md

 ````

 ### XA Transactions
-Your handler function demarcates an
+When using HornetQ, your handler function demarcates an
 [XA distributed transaction](http://immutant.org/documentation/current/messaging.html#sec-3-2-1).
 In
 short, all XA operations in the transaction either fail or succeed
 atomically.
 If your handler (or any other XA participant) throws an